 - No column has a null value (empty cell).

 An RDBMS usually comes with data dictionaries and collections of metadata, which are beneficial in data management.
 A data dictionary defines the data objects of every user within the database.
-As a result, it helps users identify all the objects which exist in the database as well as who can access it.
+As a result, it helps users identify all the objects that exist in the database and who can access them.

 For instance, it’s humanly impossible to remember all the tables stored in a huge database.
-Now if you want to search for a specific table, such as Products, you can use data dictionary to look up for all the tables named Products.
-From the list of resulting tables, you can identify your required one.
+If you want to search for a specific table, such as Products, you can use a data dictionary to look up all the tables named Products.
+Then, you can identify your required one from the list of tables.

-A relational database management system offers a methodical view of data, which helps businesses improve their decision-making processes by enhancing different areas, such as:
+The pros of a relational database management system offer a systematic view of data, which helps businesses improve their decision-making processes by enhancing different areas.

 Enhanced Data Security

-The authorization and access control features in an RDBMS support advanced encryption and decryption, enabling database administrators to manage access to the stored data.
+The authorization and access control features in relational database software support advanced encryption and decryption, enabling database administrators to manage access to the stored data.
 This offers significant benefits in terms of security.
-Operators can modify access to the database tables and even limit the data that’s available to others.
+In addition, operators can modify access to the database tables and even limit the available data to others.
 This makes RDBMSs an ideal data storage solution for businesses where the higher management needs to control data access for workers and clients.

 Retain Data Consistency

-In an RDBMS, it is easier to add new data or modify existing tables while maintaining data consistency with the existing format.
+It is easier to add new data or modify existing tables in an RDBMS while maintaining data consistency with the existing format.
 This is mainly because an RDBMS is ACID-compliant.